 Think you know everything about Malaysia?

-As we gear up to celebrate Malaysia Day this 16 September, we’ve compiled a list of interesting facts you probably didn’t know about our beloved country:
+As we gear up to celebrate our National Day this August 31, we’ve compiled a list of interesting facts you probably didn’t know about our beloved country:

 1) The Jalur Gemilang was designed by an architect